pantheon-systems/documentation/source/content/caching-advanced-topics.md

 #### WordPress

-When using the [WordPress Native PHP Sessions](https://wordpress.org/plugins/wp-native-php-sessions/ "Pantheon Session WordPress plugin") plugin, the session lifetime is set to 0, which is until the browser is closed.
-This may be overridden with the "pantheon_session_expiration" filter prior to the plugin being loaded.
+The [WordPress Native PHP Sessions](https://wordpress.org/plugins/wp-native-php-sessions/) plugin automatically sets the session lifetime `0`, which is until the browser is closed.
+You can override this setting with the `pantheon_session_expiration` filter before the plugin loads.

-Session data will be removed from the database by PHP's garbage collection when it has not been used in the time set in `gc_maxlifetime` which is set to 200,000 seconds by default.
+Session data is removed from the database by PHP's garbage collection when it has not been used in the time set in `gc_maxlifetime`, which is set to `200,000` seconds by default.

+Refer to [WordPress and PHP Sessions](/guides/php/wordpress-sessions) for more information about WordPress and PHP Sessions on Pantheon.

 ## Geolocation, Referral Tracking, Content Customization, and Cache Segmentation